 - It’s the first chance to find out about your students in the course: year in school, major, prior course work, current jobs, career objectives, characteristics of courses in which they’ve learned a lot, teacher feedback that is and isn’t helpful, peer contributions that support learning—whatever information you might need to connect with them as learners.
 Collecting this information is the first step in building constructive relationships with students and discovering concrete ways you can link course content to student realities.

 - It’s a new course and, for most, the beginning of a new academic year.
 Optimism prevails.
 Teachers and students want the same things on the first day—a good course, a positive constructive learning environment, the chance to succeed—and at this point everyone still believes these things are possible.

 - Students may look passive and not especially interested, but don’t be fooled.
 In most cases, it’s a facade.
 Who among us hasn’t tried to look calm, cool, and collected when we’re feeling scared, uncomfortable, and afraid of looking stupid?
 On that very first day, get students connected with each other and the course content.
 Let students wade around in some intriguing content details, collectively discovering that the water’s warm and feels good.
 Maybe they’ll be motivated to dive in and swim out toward deeper water.

 - It’s the day in the course when it’s easiest for the teacher to genuinely smile.
 You have only good news to share, so let them hear it.

-© Magna Publications.
+This article originally appeared on Faculty Focus in 2015. © Magna Publications.
 All rights reserved.